LGSOC vs BOT: Understanding Two Distinct Ovarian Tumors

 What are LGSOC and BOT?

-Low-grade serous ovarian cancer (LGSOC) is a rare subtype of ovarian cancer, accounting for about 5 to 10% of all serous ovarian cancers.
+Low-grade serous ovarian cancer (LGSOC) is a rare subtype of ovarian cancer, representing approximately 2% of all epithelial ovarian cancers and accounting for about 4.7% to 10% of serous ovarian cancer cases.
 It’s characterized by slow growth and a distinct molecular profile that sets it apart from its more aggressive counterpart, high-grade serous ovarian cancer.
 LGSOC typically affects younger women and presents unique challenges in terms of treatment and management.
+(Read more about LGSOC vs. HGSOC.)

 Borderline ovarian tumors (BOT), on the other hand, occupy a unique space in the spectrum of ovarian neoplasms.
 These tumors fall between benign and malignant classifications, exhibiting some characteristics of cancer cells but lacking the ability to invade surrounding tissues.
 It’s important to note that while they’re often referred to as “borderline,” these tumors can still pose significant health risks and require careful management.